scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 When combining path segments to create a path to the destination endpoint, the source endpoint MUST also initialize the value of accumulator field `Acc` for each path segment.
 The `Acc` field MUST contain the correct XOR-sum of the path segment identifier and preceding hop field MACs expected by the first router that is traversed.

-The aggregated 16-bit path segment identifier and preceding MACs prevents the splicing parts of different path segments, unless there is a per-chance collision among compatible path segments in one AS.
-Path segments are "compatible" for splicing only if they enter the AS from the same ingress interface and have the same origination timestamp.
-With typical numbers of paths in
+The aggregated 16-bit path segment identifier and preceding MACs prevents the splicing parts of different path segments, unless there is a per-chance collision of the `Acc` value among compatible path segments in on AS.
+See {{path-splicing}} for more details.

 In the following, the computation of the hop field MAC as well as the accumulator field `Acc` is explained.